Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Results

 The second evaluation looks directly at the calibration of the uncertainty estimates.
 Those estimates are well calibrated if they correlate linearly with the empirical error (RMSE).
-Our results illustrate that the standard deviations predicted by the Bayesian CNN are well calibrated (Fig.~\ref{fig:uncertainty_vs_error}b).
-For instance, samples for which the predicted standard deviation is 3.5~m indeed have an empirical RMSE with respect to ground truth of $\approx$3.5~m.
+Our results illustrate that the standard deviations predicted by the \rem{Bayesian }CNN are well calibrated (Fig.~\ref{fig:uncertainty_vs_error}b).
+For instance, samples for which the predicted standard deviation is 3.5~m indeed have an empirical RMSE of $\approx3.5~m$ with respect to reference data.
+Comparing the calibration plots of the aleatoric and epistemic uncertainty on its own, shows that the aleatoric uncertainty is the dominating source in the random cross-validation experiment (Fig.~\ref{fig:calibration_plots} in the appendix).
+Nevertheless, the epistemic uncertainty contributes a non-negligible part and may become more prominent for under-represented cases.

 Qualitatively, we observe that the CNN assigns lowest predictive uncertainty to waveforms with unambiguous signal for the top of the canopy (signal start) and the ground (last mode).
 In contrast, samples with particularly high predictive standard deviation correspond to waveforms where the canopy top and ground, as features, are less distinct.
 (Fig.~\ref{fig:qualitative_uncertainty}).
 This may occur for a variety of reasons, e.g. waveform noise, such as from background illumination, low-lying dense canopy that may obscure the ground, or canopy shape, such as in conifers, where the amount of reflective leaf material near the top is limited.

-While the CNN is not immune to the effects, which also hinder traditional waveform processing, our results suggest it is more robust as evidenced by improved overall accuracies.
-This illustrates the general advantage of a Bayesian approach to make reliable predictions, i.e., the model knows in which cases it may be inaccurate.
+While the CNN is not immune to those effects that also hinder traditional waveform processing, our results illustrate the general advantage of a \rem{Bayesian}\addtwo{probabilistic} approach to make reliable predictions, i.e., the model knows in what cases it may be inaccurate.